LiSheyue/detailed-poetry-corpus-of-yuan-zhen-and-bai-juyi/README.md

 - Number of metadata dimensions: 14

----

 ## Format

-The corpus is stored in JSON format.
-A sample entry is shown below:
+The corpus is stored in **JSON** format, where each **poem is represented as a dictionary (object)**.
+Each key corresponds to a specific metadata field, and the poem text is stored as a list of strings in the `"正文"` field.

+A sample excerpt is shown below:

 ```json
 {